 To Boost Metabolism, Measure it First!

-Weight loss happens when your calorie intake is less than the calories you use.
-The faster your metabolism, the faster you will lose weight.
+Boost Metabolism for fast weight loss Weight loss– the faster your metabolism, the faster you will lose weight.
 When you measure your metabolic rate rather than estimating it from a table, you can make useful adjustments to boost metabolism.
 This is often the missing piece in most weight loss programs.

 In your first office visit with Dr. Lipman, he will determine your BMI, body fat, and waist circumference.
 The American Dietetic Association strongly recommends basing your energy needs on your resting metabolic rate.
 Therefore, he also measures your basal metabolic rate, or REE.
 This enables him to focus on the right weight loss plan to help you boost metabolism and get rid of excess belly fat.
 Dr. Lipman uses the Breezing Measurement to determine REE.